This post may include affiliate links. Thank you for your support.

 The Bahamas

 Spicy perfection!
-I’m going to whip up some of this for tonight’s chicken.
-Love the flavors and your photos are so stunning, my friend!
+I’m going to whip up some more of this for tonight’s chicken.
+Love the flavors so much!